sipb/homeworld/docs/build.md

 You will need to set up a sbuild chroot.
 (See https://github.com/sipb/homeworld/issues/80)

+That will let you build everything as described here.
+If you also want to be able to build spire outside of the sbuild chroot (not described here), install these packages too:

+ * libarchive-tools
+ * python3-yaml
+ * zip

 # Pull required libraries and images from upstream
     $ cd building
     $ ./pull-upstream.sh